MiaoE/-ICS3U6-Cheerville-Simulator/README.md

 # Cheerville-Simulator

-This project utilizes OOP concepts such as inheritance, encapsulation, polymorphism, and abstraction.

 - At the beginning, a random number of human beings and plants, and small number of zombies spawn on a grid of the world.
 Humans are either male or female, spawned at random age, and their health is a random number between a range given by the user.
 Plants are given a random nutrition values between a range, and plants spawn at a certain rate also given by the user.
 Zombies are at a fixed health.
 - The movement for humans and zombies are random each tick.
 - Every tick human's age increases by 1, zombie's health decreases by 1.